- Research & Extension

 - Employee Resources

-Join us for the Fall 2021 Seminar Series at 4pm on Mondays.
+Join us for the Winter 2022 Seminar Series at 4pm on Mondays.
 Recorded Seminar presentations will be posted on this page as they become available.
 The seminar series schedule is posted below for upcoming seminars.
 Please note that since we are in a transition phase some of the presentations will only be available in virtual format to accommodate off-campus speakers.
 In-person seminars will take place in ALS room 4000 and a Zoom option will be available for all in-person seminars.
 Please register in advance to attend the seminar.